Crystalsound/FRN/README.md

 | TFGAN   | 3.645     |
 | **FRN** | **3.655** |

-We also provide several audio samples in [https://crystalsound.github.io/FRN/](https://crystalsound.github.io/FRN/) for comparison.
+We also provide several audio samples for comparison at [github.io](https://crystalsound.github.io/FRN/), and a demo application at [HuggingFace Space](https://huggingface.co/spaces/anhnv125/FRN).

 # 2. Installation